 God does not stop all evil.
 But even though evil happens all around, God does sovereignly intervene to preserve His plans for His people.
 Also, He will punish those who do these evils.
 History tells us that Herod died an extremely painful death and his body itself was infested by worms.
 He had gangrene in his sensitive parts and had an unbearable desire to scratch.
 Herod is one of the cases where God judges people in part during their life on earth, although the more severe judgment is after.
 See Matthew 18:6 for the consequences of a person who mistreats children.

 Herod was sinful.
-His tyrannical murder of the baby boys in Bethlehem remind us of just why Jesus had to come to the world.
+His tyrannical murder of the baby boys in Bethlehem reminds us of just why Jesus had to come to the world.
 The world had rebelled against the Lord and become completely corrupted.

 5. On dreams – Note that Joseph experienced four special times when he had a dream/vision from the Lord.
 It seems like a lot.
 But these two passages take place over several years in time.
 How many total dreams from the Lord do you think are mentioned in the entire Bible?
 The answer is twenty-one.
 The Bible takes place over a period of four thousand years.
 So in four thousand years even at a time when God did work through dreams and visions, there were only twenty-one recorded dreams.
 Joseph had more of them than anyone else in the Bible.
 He had four.
 The point is that most dreams are just that, dreams.
 Could God send you a dream today?
 It’s not impossible.

 Hebrews 1:1 indicates that God uses different ways to communicate with His people at different times in history.
 Before the Scripture was complete it is normal that God would send more direct revelation to His possible.
 Nonetheless, it is not impossible that God could send people dreams today.
 There is a book called “Dreams and Visions,” which discusses the fact that many people in closed regions of the world in Muslim countries are experiencing some dreams.
 These dreams generally lead them to people who introduce them to Jesus.
 But even in these cases, most of these people do not often have such spiritual dreams.
 They are a very rare occurrence even in times or places where they do occur.
 Most dreams are just dreams.
 Most dreams come from your own subconscious self.
 Therefore you should not focus on them or give them any special focus or attention.
-Neither should you spend time trying to dig in to the deeper meaning of your dreams.
-IF God should send you a special dream for a specific reason, then you will know it when you have it.
+Neither should you spend time trying to dig into the deeper meaning of your dreams.
+If God should send you a special dream for a specific reason, then you will know it when you have it.
 We should instead focus on studying the Word and prayer, spiritual disciplines that we can do anytime and anywhere.

 Application: God will lead His people.
 He does not leave us lost and blind and directionless.
 At the right time and in the right way He will show us the way we are to go if we humbly look for it.

 6. He shall be called a Nazarene – There is no Old Testament prophecy that directly makes this claim.
 So what did Matthew mean?
 One possibility is that he was alluding to an oral prophecy that was not written down in the Old Testament.
 He does say this was to fulfill what was “spoken” through the prophets.
-This would be similar to Paul’s statement in Acts 20:35 that Jesus said “it is more blessed to give than to receive.”
-This statement of Jesus is not recorded in the gospels, but was instead probably a well-known statement that was passed around orally.
+This would be similar to Paul’s statement in Acts 20:35 that Jesus said “It is more blessed to give than to receive.”
+This statement of Jesus is not recorded in the gospels but was instead probably a well-known statement that was passed around orally.
 Another possibility is written about at https://www.christiancourier.com/articles/573-was-matthew-mistaken-in-the-nazarene-prophecy “The most likely explanation for this puzzling passage is to be found in the term “prophets.”
 The plural form would appear to suggest that no single Old Testament reference is in view, but rather the point being made rests upon a general “theme” reflected in numerous prophecies of Hebrew literature.
 Let us develop this thought somewhat.

 First, it is readily acknowledged that the term “Nazareth” was used in a derogatory sense in the first century.
 When Nathanael heard that Jesus was from Nazareth, he asked: “Can any good thing come out of Nazareth?”
 (Jn.
 1:46).

 Some have suggested that the question hints that the town had a bad reputation, while others contend that Nathanael probably viewed the community merely as insignificant.
-The city is not mentioned in the Old Testament, the Apocrypha, the Talmud, nor by Josephus.
+The city is not mentioned in the Old Testament, the Apocrypha, the Talmud, or by Josephus.
 One scholar notes that the geographical location of the city, overlooking the plain of Esdraelon, generated a certain disposition of “aloofness” which invited the scorn of the neighboring communities (J.W.
 Charley, Baker Encyclopedia of Bible Places, John Bimson, Ed., Grand Rapids: Baker, 1995, p.
 224).

 Second, there were a number of Old Testament prophecies that foretold that the Messiah would be a despised person, rejected by many of his contemporaries (see: Psa.
 22:6-8,13; 69:8,20-21; Isa.
 11:1; 49:7; 53:2-3,8; Dan.
-9:26).It thus well may be the case that the epithet “Nazarene,” in addition to suggesting the place where Jesus grew up, takes on a pejorative, figurative sense (a specific term being used for the general theme), i.e., a person disdained by his peers.
+9:26).
+It thus well may be the case that the epithet “Nazarene,” in addition to suggesting the place where Jesus grew up, takes on a pejorative, figurative sense (a specific term being used for the general theme), i.e., a person disdained by his peers.
 This sense would be entirely consistent with the Old Testament prophecies cited above.

 As an interesting footnote, the Lord himself, in his conversation with Saul on the road to Damascus, identified himself as “Jesus of Nazareth” (Acts 22:8).